MicrosoftDocs/dynamics-365-ai/ai-docs/sales/personalize-sales-accelerator.md

 ---
-title: "Personalize sales accelerator settings | MicrosoftDocs"
+title: "Personalize sales accelerator settings (Sales Insights) | MicrosoftDocs"
 description: "Use personal settings to determine how activities are scheduled based on work availability and deciding what happens when an activity is complete." ms.date: 03/08/2021 ms.topic: article